Education Law Practice Area

 We accept community referrals from parents/legal guardians of students who have special education, Section 504, or school discipline-related issues and may be in need of legal representation in Mecklenburg and surrounding counties.
 To request or learn more about this service, email GetHelp@cfcrights.org or call 704.943.9609.

 We offer free community trainings to community partners and parent groups.
 Our trainings cover a range of topics related to education advocacy.
-To request or learn more about trainings, email us or call 704.372.7961.
+To request or learn more about trainings, email us, call 704.372.7961, or complete the form below.

 By devoting time to strategically elevating issues affecting some of our most vulnerable students, our work has a greater community impact — and a more lasting impact for all children.